-Section 5 of the Land Reform Decree, 1975 provided for fresh acquisition of customary tenures.
+Section 5 of the Land Reform Decree, 1975 provided for fresh acquisition or customary tenures.
 Subsection (1) of Section 5 provided as follows:

 "5.
 (1).
-With effect from the commencement of this Decree, no person may occupy public land by customary tenure except with the permission in writing of the prescribed authority which permission shall not be un reasonably withheld:".
+With effect from the commencement of this Decree, no person may occupy public land by customary tenure except with the permission in writing of the prescribed authority which permission shall not be unreasonably withheld:"